Charged with Forgery in Texas?

 - Avoid A Felony Conviction – because most forgery charges in Texas are classified as a felony crime, it is critical that your criminal attorney have a proven track record of resolving forgery cases successfully avoiding a conviction.
 As we have already discussed above, receiving a felony conviction has permanent consequences that will forever change your future.
 Unfortunately, no felony conviction is ever able to be removed from your arrest record so the effort to avoid a conviction must take place before your case is resolved.
 Make certain that your criminal defense lawyer makes it a top priority to help you avoid a felony conviction.

 - Avoid A Stain On Their Criminal Record – even if you are able to avoid prison time and a felony conviction, if your criminal lawyer is not sufficiently knowledgeable regarding the Texas rules of expunctions and non-disclosures, you could still face a limited future because of the forgery arrest on your criminal record.
-At The Hampton Law Firm, we routinely file multiple expunctions and non-disclosures each week to help our clients remove arrests and charges from their criminal record.
+At The Hampton Criminal Defense Attorneys, PLLC, we routinely file multiple expunctions and non-disclosures each week to help our clients remove arrests and charges from their criminal record.
 Do not assume that simply because your forgery charge was dismissed that you do not need to worry about clearing your criminal record.
 You MUST file a petition with the court and have a hearing in order to clear your criminal record.

 Whether you have been charged with a misdemeanor or felony Forgery, a conviction for the crime of Forgery could carry with it the prospect of jail time, hefty fines, and other serious long-term consequences.
 Do not settle for an inexperienced criminal attorney to oversee your forgery case.